BinarSkugga/Skugga/README.md

 SkuggaHttps is a lightweight HTTPS server hosted with Oracle's HTTPS server implementation.
 The goal of this project is to have a fast, clean and easy to understand annotation API to create REST servers and data APIs.

 ## Strict URL Overloading
 URL overloading is a subject of opinion.
 SkuggaHttps doesn't allow for much overloading to keep things clear and easy to follow.
-You can overload an endpoint with a different number of path parameters but you can not have two endpoints with the same number of paramters of different types.
+You can overload an endpoint with a different number of path parameters but you can not have two endpoints with the same number of parameters of different types.
 For example:

 */api/inventory/electronic/{int}* **can** coexist with */api/inventory/electronic/{int}/{string}*